In this video, I'll give a brief introduction to structured references.

 Notice that this reference uses both the table name and the column name.

-Finally, I'll use INDEX and MATCH to return the name of the state with the largest percent change.
+Finally, I'll use an INDEX and MATCH formula to return the name of the state with the largest percent change.

 We give INDEX the state column as the array, and use the MATCH function to get a column number.